Cyclone (video game)

-Cyclone is a multidirectional helicopter game for the ZX Spectrum released by Vortex Software in 1985.
+Cyclone is a multidirectional helicopter game for the ZX Spectrum released by Vortex Software in 1984.
 It was written by Vortex co-founder Costa Panayi who also coded the similarly styled Tornado Low Level.

 Gameplay

 The player controls a rescue helicopter and must retrieve five supply crates containing essential medical supplies from a collection of 14 islands, while a dangerous cyclone is in the area.

 While searching for the missing crates, the player may optionally earn bonus points by rescuing refugees from the islands.
 There is no limit on the number of crates or refugees the helicopter can carry, and the player only needs to return to Base Island after the last crate has been found and loaded.

 Hindering progress is the cyclone itself, which can cause the helicopter to behave erratically at long range, and crash at close range.
 The position and progress of the cyclone can be monitored on the map enabling the player to determine when to vacate the area or when to carry out an emergency landing.
 While over open water the helicopter must avoid low flying planes which traverse the screen occasionally.
 The player also has limited fuel which can be replenished at helipads on several of the islands, and a time limit in which to retrieve the crates.

 The game screen is split into 2 areas, the main environment and the head-up display (HUD) that surrounds it.
 The heads up display contains instrumentation which includes speed, altitude, fuel remaining and time remaining.
 Additionally there is also information on the number of supply crates, whether the player's current view is North or South, information on wind force and a warning to the player of the cyclone's proximity and any approaching planes.

 The 3D aspect of the game allows the helicopter to not only move on the x-axis (left/right on screen) and the y-axis (up/down on screen), but also on the z-axis, representing its height in the sky.
 Lowering the helicopter's height while directly above a crate or refugee automatically triggers the winch which pulls them up to safety.
-The helicopter casts a shadow which also helps with the illusion of 3 dimensions and gives an visual of your height.
-The graphics support this 3D environment in the form of cliffs, other terrain, buildings etc. The game also features an interesting game mechanic - the view has two aspects of North and South to switch between.
-This allows the player to view the environment from the two different angles, essential as some crates are hidden behind buildings or terrain so can only be seen from North or South.
+The helicopter casts a shadow which also helps with the illusion of 3 dimensions and gives a visual cue to player's height.
+The graphics support this 3D environment in the form of cliffs, other terrain, buildings etc. The game also features a North/South game mechanic, allowing the player to view the environment from the two different angles, essential as some crates are hidden behind buildings or terrain so can only be seen from a specific viewpoint.
 There is also a map view to help locate the cyclone and the islands.

-Once completed the game loops, with no change in difficulty.
+Once completed the game loops, with the crates placed in more difficult locations each time.